-- · Verify all the computers are working properly. - Ensure the IP settings are correct. - Ensure the Modem is on and connected properly. - Verify the Modem's settings are the same as the computer by clicking Status in the strip of icons at the top of any Modem GUI screen. - Check the cable/DSL modem by attempting to connect to the Internet.
+- Verify all the computers are working properly. - Ensure the IP settings are correct. - Ensure the Modem is on and connected properly. - Verify the Modem's settings are the same as the computer by clicking Status in the "Main Menu" screen. - Check the cable/DSL modem by attempting to connect to the Internet.